Golf Holidays in France; A Golfer’s Guidebook …

 Visitors can play at Cannes-Mougin for a green fee of € 120, which gives them access to the full course, driving range, putting green, pitching green, and chipping green.

-Due to being so closely located to the UK, the northern parts of France share a very similar climate, with commonly cool winters and mild summers.
+Due to being so closely located in the UK, the northern parts of France share a very similar climate, with commonly cool winters and mild summers.

 However, the South of France is much warmer and usually experiences mild winters and hot summers.